guilouro/image-slider/README.md

 npm run test:ui
 ```

+## 🔄 CI/CD

+This project uses GitHub Actions for automated testing.
+The workflow runs on every push to main and:

+- Installs dependencies with `npm install`
+- Runs tests with `npm test`
+- Verifies the build with `npm run build`

 ## 📦 Using the Built Application

 After running `npm run build`, the optimized files will be generated in the `dist/` folder.
 You can serve these files using any static file server: